blok-ui/blok.core/readme.md

 ### @:children

 Marks field as the slot to use for children in a markup node.
 This is only relevant if you're using the markup feature (such as inside `Html.view(...)`).
-Note that this can't be used on it's own and that it has to be attached to a field that will also be present in the Component's constructor (typically an `:attribute`).
+Note that this can't be used on its own and that it has to be attached to a field that will also be present in the Component's constructor (typically an `:attribute`).

 ```haxe
 class Example extends Component {